Businessman working using multiple devices at an office near a window.

 Merchants are responsible for paying transaction fees, as well as setup fees for many payment processors.
 PayPal, for instance, charges close to 4% per transaction (and sometimes more).
 Cryptocurrencies charge much lower fees, if any.
 Some bitcoin exchanges offer fees under 1%.

 Likewise, if your business serves customers overseas, cryptocurrencies can help avoid international currency payment fees.
-This is because cryptocurrencies aren’t tied to a country of origin or national bank.
+Cryptocurrencies aren’t tied to a country of origin or national bank.
 As a result, businesses don’t wait for payments to clear a foreign bank or pay the costs.

 There are tax implications

 The IRS considers cryptocurrency to be “property” for tax purposes.
-This means that if you accept cryptocurrency, you must report it as gross income based on its fair market value when it was received.
+If you accept cryptocurrency, you must report it as gross income based on its fair market value when it was received.
 “In other words, each time you sell, buy, or use Bitcoin, you're subject to a capital gains tax,” wrote Inc.

 The IRS rules for accepting cryptocurrency also mean that you must keep track of the value for each cryptocurrency on the day it was received and the day it was sold.
-This can quickly get complicated, especially when you’re managing several transactions a day.
-You may consider accepting cryptocurrency for items over a certain dollar value, rather than for daily sales.
+This can quickly get complicated, especially when managing several transactions daily.
+You may consider accepting cryptocurrency for items over a certain dollar value rather than for daily sales.

 CO— aims to bring you inspiration from leading respected experts.
 However, before making any business decision, you should consult a professional who can advise you based on your individual situation.